 If you do not follow directions properly, this is a surefire way for hiring managers to write off your application.

 Be sure to read the job posting carefully and only include the documents that are being asked for.

-Real-world examples are crucial, not only when it comes to your interview, but in your cover letter, too.
+Real-world examples are crucial, not only when it comes to your interview, but in your letter, too.